open-telemetry/opentelemetry-operator/README.md

     image: your-image:tag
 ```

-You can also use labels to set resource attributes.
+You can also use common labels to set resource attributes.

 The following labels are supported:
 - `app.kubernetes.io/name` becomes `service.name`